LingamJohnEthan29/Budget-tracker/README.md

-You can run this locally by simply downloading the file
+You can run this locally by simply downloading the file and running it in VSCode Live preview